-Sick Trays
+• Sick Trays

 Sick trays are available for students on the meal plan who are too ill to attend meals.
 Speaking to an RA is necessary for this service.
 Also, send your ID with the RA who will be picking up the meal.
-This policy is subject to change for students with COVID-19 symptoms.

-ID Policy and Cash Line Rates
+• ID Policy and Cash Line Rates

 Students are required to present their Student ID to gain admittance to the dining hall.
 If you do not bring your HawksCard you will be asked to go back to your residence hall and get it.
 No one will be admitted to the dining hall without presenting a valid student ID or paying the line rate for that meal.
 Please do not pass your HawksCard to another student to use.
 If you do, you will be referred to Residence Life for disciplinary action.
-If you have lost your HawksCard, a new one may be obtained in Penny Hal between the hours of 9:00a.m. - 5:00 p.m., Monday through Friday
+If you have lost your HawksCard, a new one may be obtained in Penny Hal between the hours of 9:00a.m. - 5:00 p.m., Monday through Friday.

-Nutritional Program
+• Nutritional Program